jooh/neuroconda/README.md

 # Installing

-This environment is already available on the CBU imaging system, currently under /imaging/local/software/centos7/anaconda3.
+This environment is already available on the CBU imaging system, currently under /imaging/local/software/miniconda/envs.
 You shouldn't have to install it yourself (and if you do you may need to change the prefix setting).

 If you are installing elsewhere, it's a simple matter of

 ```
 conda env create -f neuroconda.yaml --name neuroconda_mine
-conda activate neuroconda_mine
+conda activate --stack neuroconda_mine
 ```
 You may then want to copy over the environment variables (assuming you are in the repo root):